Paul449/PAU_tutoRegex4675/gist-template.md

-# Title (replace with your title)
+# Regex-Matching an Email

-The purpose of this tutorial is to explain how regular expressions are applied to our code
+The purpose of this tutorial is to explain how we can implement regular expressions when matching with any email depending the name, domain, and extension defined.
+This will help us when creating our server-side API and we want to specify to the client the rules needed to be used when trying to access to our server.
+Regular expressions can also apply for any other

 ## Summary